 Compliance training is seldom seen as a driver in changing business culture, but we see time and time again from our customers that compliance can enable success in training across the organization – see this webinar from Newalta to learn more.

 Here are the most common challenges we hear when it comes to implementing a new compliance training program and how to address them.

-1. We’ve always done our training this way
+1. We’ve always done our compliance training this way

 The fact that you’re reading an article on business transformation should dispel the notion that the “way it has always been done” is the best way.
 The world of training and eLearning continues to evolve and providers are now leading the way in innovation and expertise.

 There is also no harm in considering another provider.
 If you’d like to compare your current training against Skillsoft Compliance Solutions, check out this checklist.

 2. Implementing a Compliance Training Program is too expensive